 “We promise according to our hopes, and perform according to our fears.” ~Francois duc de la Rochefoucauld

 We are quickly approaching that time of year where we make resolutions about the year to come.
 A resolution is essentially a promise we make to ourselves.
-How easy is it to make a promise?
+How easy is it to make such promises?
 Far too easy.
-We make promises continually.
+We make promises continually to ourselves and others.
 Sometimes they take the form of solemn oaths (“I do”) and other times they take the form of appointments and deliverables.
 We easily assure our business partners we will “be right back with you” and then let far too much time slip away.
 Suddenly our promise has gone stale and we are working not to hit our deadline, but to not be terribly late in our performance.
 While we are sharpening our tool set during our travel hiatus, let’s think a bit about promises.

 We sometimes tell ourselves we work best under pressure.
 The truth is, however, we don’t.
 We may work most often under pressure but our work product suffers as a result.
 The planning isn’t there, the necessary degree of proofing and testing isn’t there, and, worse of all, we damage our integrity with our partners when we fail to deliver on our promises.